Not a straight road in sight!

 We continue through eastern Oregon along the Umatilla gorge, Eagle Cap wilderness and the Snake River past Hell’s Canyon - North America’s deepest river gorge, through an impossibly forested paradise to our hotel right on the lake in McCall Idaho.
 We visit abandoned ghost towns and then more curves and ponderosa forests lead us to our first rest day in Salmon where you can visit some local hot springs, tour the museums, go on a rafting trip, try your hand at horseback riding or even tackle the 36 mile off-road loop championed by the local dual sport riders.

 Crossing mountain ranges, riding deep gorges and visiting some of the finest national parks will be amazing!
-Come and join me for an adventure of a lifetime.
+An adventure of a lifetime.
 For the ultimate trip why not combine it, as many riders do, with our Pacific Highway tour as they run back to back?

 Not a straight road in sight!